 Any requested exception to this policy shall be made in writing to the Director of Administrative Services.

 Pre-audit - §81-1111 allows the DAS Director to authorize agencies to perform their own pre-audits, subject to monitoring by State Accounting.
-A separate Pre-Audit Agreement between State Accounting and the agency, laying out the terms of the performance of the pre-audit and control all payment vouchers equal to or exceeding $1,500.
-Appropriate charges to agencies will be made by State Accounting to perform these services.
+A Memorandum of Understanding (MOU) will be initiated between State Accounting and an agency to fulfill this statutory obligation, including the conditions to pre-audit sensitive object code expense items and those payments that exceed $1,500.
 The State Accounting Administrator has the authority to waive pre-auditing vouchers totaling less than $1,500 with the following exceptions, §81-1111(3)(b):

 - Employee-related expenses such as: